 Students who successfully complete one of LC's approved teacher preparation programs (including passing scores on Praxis I, Praxis II, Virginia Communications and Literacy Assessment (VCLA), Reading for Virginia Educators (RVE), and demonstrated technology and child abuse and neglect competencies will be recommended for licensure.
+ISTE Elementary students must complete the required Virginia Civics module for licensure.

 To apply for a Virginia teacher's license, the student must submit a formal application, fee, and required test documents to the Teacher Licensure Officer who will send the necessary information to the Virginia Department of Education.
 This request should be made just prior to graduation.
 Forms for this process are available in the School's office.